 By law, national parks are protected for public understanding, appreciation and enjoyment, while being maintained in an unimpaired state for future generations.
 This may present York Region with construction and implementation challenges related to building and managing infrastructure within the park boundaries.

 The park will require York Region and Parks Canada to navigate the need for new and improved active transportation, transit and road improvements through the park corridor to support continued growth in Canada's largest urban area.

-York Region is committed to working with Parks Canada in developing context sensitive and sustainable design solutions while supporting the implementation of the Rouge National Park.
+York Region is committed to working with Parks Canada in developing context sensitive and sustainable design solutions while supporting the implementation of transportation improvements through the Rouge National Park.
 The key transportation improvements close to the Rouge National Park include:

-- Extension of Highway 7 bus rapid transit to Durham Region - Improving Highway 7 and 14th Avenue, including future grade separations at the Canadian Pacific Havelock corridor, Steeles Avenue, 16th Avenue and Elgin Mills Road - Arterial road improvements to support the future Pickering Airport - South York Greenway, Cycling, Pedestrian and Micromobility corridor which would connect active transportation users east-west across the Region and into Rouge National Urban Park
+- > Extension of Highway 7 bus rapid transit to Durham Region - Improving Highway 7 and 14th Avenue, including future grade separations at the Canadian Pacific Havelock corridor, Steeles Avenue, 16th Avenue and Elgin Mills Road - > Arterial road improvements to support the future Pickering Airport - > South York Greenway, Cycling, Pedestrian and Micromobility corridor which would connect

-- > Future Highway 407 Transitway - Via Rail's high-frequency rail project on the Havelock corridor and potential future GO service on the same line - > Other projects to expand GO Transit train service
+- active transportation users east-west across the Region and into Rouge National Urban Park - > Future Highway 407 Transitway - > Via Rail's high-frequency rail project on the Havelock corridor and potential future GO service on the same line - > Other projects to expand GO Transit train service

-Protecting for new Rail to Road Grade Separations
+Protecting for new rail to road grade separations

 The 2051 road network includes separations between Regional roads and rail lines used by Metrolinx's GO Transit commuter trains, as well as Canadian Pacific Railway and / or Canadian National Railway.
-These separations, also known as grade separations, support GO Transit's expansion plan for two-way service and for all GO Transit lines to carry more trains.
+These separations, also known as grade separations, help to minimize delays to crossing vehicle traffic at rail lines, especially as rail service frequencies or train lengths increase.